London Philharmonic Orchestra: First recording on magnetic tape

 Beecham took the orchestra on a controversial tour of Germany in 1936.
 Throughout the tour, the orchestra ignored the custom of playing the Nazi anthem before concerts, but Beecham yielded to pressure from Hitler's government not to play the Italian Symphony by Mendelssohn, taboo to Nazi anti-Semites.
 There was disquiet among some of the players that their presence in Germany gave the Nazi regime a propaganda coup.

+On this 1936 tour, the orchestra inadvertently made the first recognised full sound recording on magnetic tape on 19 November 1936, at the BASF Feierabendhaus (the company auditorium), but the sound was not as good as wax transcription discs, due to DC bias.
+The orchestra played Symphony No. 39 (Mozart) and Delius's On Hearing the First Cuckoo in Spring.

+After a renovation of the BASF building in 2011, the orchestra performed at the reopening, in Germany, on 27 November 2011, with Vladimir Jurowski.
+It was 75 years after that first recording.

 War and post-war years

 As his sixtieth birthday approached in 1939, Beecham was advised by his doctors to take a year's break from conducting, and he planned to go abroad to rest in a warm climate, leaving the orchestra in other hands.
 The outbreak of war on 3 September 1939 obliged him to postpone his plans for several months, while he strove to secure the future of the orchestra, whose financial guarantees had been withdrawn by its backers when war was declared.
 The original LPO company was liquidated and Beecham raised large sums of money for the orchestra, helping its members to form themselves into a self-governing body.